 The design I present here is a modified version of Mr. Nelson’s, but it’s basically the same idea: protect the roots, grow the shoots.

-A few notes before getting started
+A few notes before you start building grazing frames

 Assess your skill level.
 If you’ve used our coop plans to build your backyard chicken coop, you could probably do this project blindfolded (not recommended).